q-centrix/style-guides/README.md

 Note: Anything you add to your local yml file will overwrite what is in the inherited file.
 Read [the docs](https://docs.rubocop.org/rubocop/1.50/configuration.html#inheriting-from-another-configuration-file-in-the-project) for more information on precedence.
 This can be helpful if you want to add in something such as rubocop-rspec but want to disable/enable cops as you fix them over time.

+**Caveat**: As long as codeclimate is pointing directly to the styleguide, anything you add to your local yml will NOT take effect in CodeClimate, but will only work locally.

 ### Other places you will need to check
 #### Only the first time
 1. `.codeclimate.yml`